warpdynamicsltd/level/README.md

 # LEVEL Language

 **Level** is a novel compiled programming language being developed by Michał Stanisław Wójcik.
-Note that Level is under constant development and is not ready for use yet.
+Note that **Level** is under very dynamic development and is not ready for use yet.
 This is an early access repository.

 **Important information about Level**